Day 2 - HIV exercises

 Open questions

-• How to decide on a -x setting in minimap2?
+- How to decide on a

-• What’s so tricky about augmenting the graph with long reads?
+for mapped reads? - What’s so tricky about augmenting the graph with long reads?
 Why don’t they fit to the references?